svelte-add/mdsvex/templates/src/routes/example-markdown.md

 And note that you can backslash-escape any punctuation characters which you wish to be displayed literally, ex.: \`foo\`, \*bar\*, etc.

-If you set up the `remark-github` plugin, this mention --- @svelte-add --- will turn into a link to the `svelte-add` GitHub page.
+This mention --- @svelte-add --- will turn into a link to the `svelte-add` GitHub page because the `remark-github` plugin is setup.